learn-co-curriculum/da-project-submission-enterprise/README.md

     * "How did you decide on the data cleaning options you performed?"
     * "Why did you choose a given method or library?"
     * "Why did you select those visualizations and what did you learn from each of them?"
-    * "Why did you pick those features as predictors?"
     * "How would you interpret the results?"
-    * "How confident are you in the predictive quality of the results?"
-    * "What are some of the things that could cause the results to be wrong?"

-Think of the first phase of the review (~30 mins) as a technical boss reviewing your work and asking questions about it before green-lighting you to present to the business team.
-You should practice using the appropriate technical vocabulary to explain yourself.
-Don't be surprised if the instructor jumps around or sometimes cuts you off - there is a lot of ground to cover, so that may happen.

 If any requirements are missing or if significant gaps in understanding are uncovered, be prepared to do one or all of the following:
 * Perform additional data cleanup, visualization, feature selection, modeling and/or model validation
 * Submit an improved version
 * Meet again for another Project Review

-What won't happen:
-* You won't be yelled at, belittled, or scolded
-* You won't be put on the spot without support
-* There's nothing you can do to instantly fail or blow it

 ## Grading

 Your teacher will use the rubric at the bottom of the main project assignment to grade your project.
 In order to pass, you must properly submit your project and score "Accomplished" or "Exemplary" on nearly all rubric elements.
 You will receive a score of P (Pass) or NP (No Pass) - you must pass in order to move to the next phase with your cohort.
-Your teacher will grade your submission sometime after your review.
+Your teacher will grade your submissions during the assessment week period.

 ## Conclusion